thekarlbrown/ChangeTheWorld/README.md

 --- README ---

-As part of my Senior project, I am developing an Android app that utilizes a MySQL database on this server to enable the sharing, group evaluation, improvement and implementation of new ideas and innovation.
+I am developing an Android app that utilizes a MySQL database on this server to enable the sharing, group evaluation, improvement and implementation of new ideas and innovation.

-This undertaking is my first attempt at full stack development!
-It has been an incredible experience, and I am not even halfway there!
+This undertaking is my first attempt at full stack development and it has been an incredible experience!

 This app will allow people with good concepts to get them to individuals who will be able to implement them who may never do anything with them otherwise